School of Social and Political Science

 Background

-He received his PhD from the University of Cambridge in 2011 and joined the University of Edinburgh in 2013.
-His PhD dissertation was an ethnography of the border between Bangladesh and India and the people who live alongside it.
-This became the monograph Boundaries Undermined: The Ruins of Progress on Bangladesh-India Border (2013 Hurst and Oxford University Press).
-As part of the promotion for the book, he spoke on BBC Radio 4’s Thinking Allowed and it was reviewed by the author Pankaj Mishra amongst others.
+Earning his PhD from the University of Cambridge in 2011, Delwar joined the University of Edinburgh in 2013.
+His doctoral research—a groundbreaking ethnography on the Bangladesh-India border—resulted in the acclaimed monograph Boundaries Undermined: The Ruins of Progress on the Bangladesh-India Border (2013, Hurst and Oxford University Press).
+The book was widely discussed, including on BBC Radio 4’s Thinking Allowed, and reviewed by renowned author Pankaj Mishra amongst many others.

 Teaching and supervision